-Note: This scatterplot displays the relationship between the indicator of whether respondents would take actions to secure a wages higher than their employer's default offer under a hypothetical inflation scenario, and the hypothetical inflation rate.
+Note: This scatterplot displays the relationship between the indicator of whether respondents would take costly actions to secure a higher wages than the default wage growth, offered by their employers under a hypothetical inflation scenario, and the hypothetical inflation rate.
 The indicator is equal to one if respondents would take actions to secure a higher wage; otherwise zero.
 Standard errors are in brackets.
 The stars indicate levels of statistical significance: 1% (\\\), 5% (\\), and 10% (\).
 The sample is all respondents.
 Respondents answered the following question.
-"Consider a hypothetical situation in which inflation is expected to be x% in the next 12 months.
+"Consider a hypothetical situation in which inflation is expected to be 2% in the next 12 months.
 Suppose that you are working at the same job at the same place you currently work, and working the same number of hours.
 Would you accept your employer's offer without taking any actions to increase your pay or would you do your best to increase your pay using any strategies at your disposal?"
-In the question, x was 2%, 4%, 6%, 8% or 10%.

-offer them in that scenario.
-We then asked whether respondents would choose to take costly actions to achieve higher wages.
-Figure 4 shows the results.
-The y-axis shows the fraction of respondents who, when given a particular hypothetical scenario, say they would engage in conflict with their employer to achieve higher wages.
-The x-axis is hypothetical inflation under each scenario.
-When hypothetical inflation is 2%, less than half of respondents say they would take costly actions to achieve higher wage growth.
-However, when inflation is hypothetically 10%, more than 60% of respondents would take action.
+to achieve higher wage growth.
+However, when inflation is hypothetically 10%, more than 60% of respondents would take costly action.
 The regression line indicates that for every percentage point increase in inflation, people believe they would be 1.5 percentage points more likely to take actions that put them in conflict with their employer.

 Third, we find similar patterns in observational data.
 Systematic data on conflict between workers and firms is typically hard to collect.
 One exception is unions, who publicly report when they choose to conflict with employers by going on strike.
 Consistent with our survey result, strikes rise with inflation.
-Specifically, we estimate where Strikec,t is the number of workers on strike in country c in year t, sourced from the International Labour Organization, and $\Delta \pi{c,t}$ is the 5-year change in the rate of inflation in country c. $\gamma_c$ and $\gamma_t$ are
+Specifically, we estimate where $\operatorname{Strike}{c,t}$ is the number of workers on strike in country c in year t, sourced from the International Labour Organization, and $\Delta\pi{c,t}$ is the 5-year change in the rate of inflation in country c. $\gamma_c$ and $\gamma_t$ are country and year fixed effects, respectively.
+We include data on 78 countries from 1974-2022.
+We are interested in $\beta$ , which captures relationship between the 5-year growth rate of the number of workers on strike in a given country and the change in inflation in that country over the corresponding 5-year period.
+Figure 5 shows the binned scatterplot underlying the estimate of $\beta$ in Equation (1), after controlling for fixed effects.
+There is a clear positive relationship - when inflation in a country rises by

-$$\Delta \log(\operatorname{Strike}{c,t}) = \beta \Delta \pi{c,t} + \gamma_c + \gamma_t + \epsilon{c,t}$$ (1)
+$$\Delta \log(\text{Strike}{c,t}) = \beta \Delta \pi{c,t} + \gamma_c + \gamma_t + \varepsilon{c,t}$$ (1)

-Figure 5: Cross-Country Relationship Between Inflation and Union Strikes
+Figure 5: Cross-Country Relationship Between Inflation and Uniont Strikes

-Notes: This binned scatterplot illustrates the relationship between labor market strikes and inflation.
-The y variable is the 5-year log difference of "Workers involved in strikes and lockouts," sourced from the International Labour Organization, multiplied by 100 for ease of interpretation.
-The x variable is the five year difference of headline inflation, sourced by the World Bank, with the 2.5% most extreme observations trimmed in each tail.
-Both variables are residualized against country and time fixed effects.
+Notes: This binned scatterplot illustrates the relationship between labor market strikes and inflation, based on the specification: $\Delta \log 100 \times$ (workers involved in strikes) ${i,t,t-5} = \beta \Delta \pi{i,t,t-5} + \varepsilon{it}$ .
+The dependent variable is the 5-year log difference of "Workers involved in strikes and lockouts," sourced from the International Labour Organization, multiplied by 100 for ease of interpretation.
+We use headline inflation, sourced by the World Bank, trimmed at 2.5% on each tail.
 Observations are unweighted, and standard errors are clustered at the country level.
 The analysis includes 78 countries spanning from 1969 to 2022.
 Data availability varies by year and country.
 The coefficient of this relationship is displayed, with the standard errors enclosed in brackets.
 Stars denote levels of statistical significance: 1% (\\\), 5% (\\), and 10% (\).